roboscienceorg/book/source/Terms/ExampleRobotSystems.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The last few paragraphs have introduced lots of jargon.
 To understand
 them, it helps to see them in action.
-The simple two link manipulator,
+The simple :index:`two link manipulator`,
 :numref:`intro-two-link` is a good place to
 start.
 Imagine a robotic arm that has two straight links with a rotary
 joint at the base and a rotary joint connecting the two links.
 In